Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/misc/migrating-windows-wsl.md

+# Migrating to WSL (Windows)

 As Docker for Windows has a LOT of errors that are hardly fixable, it is now discouraged to host Ballsdex on Windows.
 The recommended way is to host on Linux, which is possible on Windows with WSL.

 This guide will show how to migrate your bot to WSL and ditch Docker for Windows.

 ## 1. Backup and uninstall

-Follow [this guide](../backup-and-transfers/) to backup your data.
+Follow [this guide](backup-and-transfers.md) to backup your data.
 In theory, you only need the `data-dump.sql` file, but better be safe.

 Once this step is complete and you have verified the contents of your database dump, **uninstall Docker Desktop** from Windows.
 You must still keep the bot's folder.